thdwyer/ytdlm.sh/README.md

 Inserting a command into the Cinnamon menu is trivial and if you've done it before you can skip over this section.
 For anyone who is not familiar with inserting/creating a menu item follow along
-1) open the menu by using a <Right click> on the Cinnamon menu Icon, the leftmost Icon on the panel.
+Open the menu by using a <Right click> on the Cinnamon menu Icon, the leftmost Icon on the panel.
 A selection box will pop up.  select the top option <Edit Menu>.
 In the middle pane where the two columns are [Show  Item] select the menu section you'd prefer to have the script entry